 - In Metal Slug 3 and 4, the player character can get infected by Zombie Puke Attacks and turned into a zombie themselves.
 As a zombie, they're completely immune to most attacks — not even enemy gunfire, grenades or tank shells will harm them.
 However, getting hit by zombie puke when they're already a zombie, or certain other attacks (like yeti ice breath or the level boss' attacks) will kill them.
 This only applies to zombified player characters, enemy zombies do have a lot of health, but aren't indestructible.

-- Though it's actually due to shenanigans involving a healing factor and nanomachines, Vamp in Metal Gear Solid 2: Sons of Liberty likes to claim this trope and gloat that he can't be killed because "he's already died once" and "Hell had no vacancies".
-However he painfully learns the hard way that he absolutely can die in Metal Gear Solid 4: Guns of the Patriots when he's injected with something that shuts his nanomachines off...
+- Vamp in Metal Gear Solid 2: Sons of Liberty likes to gloat that he can't be killed because "he's already died once" and "Hell had no vacancies".
+However, he isn't actually undead and painfully learns the hard way that he absolutely can die in Metal Gear Solid 4: Guns of the Patriots when he's injected with something that shuts his nanomachines off...

 - Super Mario Bros.